asavinov/intelligent-trading-bot/README.md

 * Exchange: Binance
 * Cryptocurrency: ₿ Bitcoin
 * Frequency: 1 minute
-* Score is between -1 and +1. -1 means decrease, and +1 means increase.
+* Score between -1 and +1. <0 means decrease, and >0 means increase
-* Filter: notification is sent to the channel only if score is greater than ±0.15
+* Filter: notifications are sent only if score is greater than ±0.15
 * One increase/decrease sign is added for each step of 0.5 (after the filter threshold)
 * Prediction horizon 3 hours ahead.
-For example, if the score is +0.25 then the price is likely to increase during next 3 hours
+For example, if the score is +0.25 then the price is likely to increase 1-2% during next 3 hours
 * History taken into account for forecasts: 12-24 hours

 There are silent periods when the score in lower than the threshold (currently 0.15) and no notifications are sent to the channel.
 If the score is greater than the threshold, then every minute a notification is sent which looks like